FeanorTheElf/feanor-math/Readme.md

  - Use `lto = "fat"` in the `Cargo.toml` of your project.
 This is absolutely vital to enable inlining across crate boundaries, and can have a huge impact if you extensively use rings that have "simple" basic arithmetic - like `zn_42::Zn` or `primitive_int::StaticRing`.
  - Different parts of this library are at different stages of optimization.
 While I have spent some time on the FFT algorithms, for example integer factorization are currently relatively slow.
  - If you extensively use rings whose elements require dynamic memory allocation, be careful to choose good memory providers.
 This is currently still WIP.
- - The default arbitrary-precision integer arithmetic is very slow currently.
+ - The default arbitrary-precision integer arithmetic is currently slow.
 Use the feature "mpir" together with an installation of the [mpir](https://github.com/wbhart/mpir) library if you heavily use arbitrary-precision integers.

 # Design decisions